arrfou90/sv_math_functions/README.md

 # sv_math_functions
-set of math fucntions for disparity esimation.
+A set of implemented helpful fucntions for stereovision system:
+- Sub_pixel_interpolation